edwasue-cmyk/multi-agent-intelligent-warehouse/docs/secrets.md

 **⚠️ This is a sample only - change in production!**

+**Security Note:**
-**Security Note:** The JWT secret key is critical for security.
-Never commit it to version control, use a secrets management system in production, and rotate it regularly.
+- The JWT secret key is critical for security.
+Never commit it to version control.
+- Use a secrets management system in production.
+- Rotate keys regularly.
+- The application enforces minimum key length to prevent weak encryption vulnerabilities.
+- Keys shorter than 32 bytes will be rejected in production.